josh-helpert/elder-syntax/docs/base.markdown

 ```
 This is read as:
 * a sequence of 3 items
-* each item is a sequence
+* each item is a sequence of 2 items
-* each item contains 2 elements

-Inline siblings (like `a, b`) are higher precedence than `\n` siblings this represents a sequence of multiple sequences.
+Inline siblings (like `a, b`) are higher precedence than `\n` siblings which allows us a intuitive way to represent a sequence of multiple sequences.
 This is consistent b/c we don't allow mixing `,` and `\n` sibling syntaxes for the same siblings.

-Multiline precedence is done this way as it follows the natural English reading order top-to-bottom then left-to-right.
+Multiline precedence is done this way as it follows the natural English reading order of top-to-bottom then left-to-right.
 We want our syntax to follow what one would expect so it's easier to predict.

-How to model more complex data will be introduced later.

 ## Tree
 ------------------------------------------------------------------------------------------------------------